-" To keep your skin looking fabulous and healthy all year round, you have to adjust your skincare routine from time to time."
+" To keep our skin looking fabulous and healthy all year round, we have to adjust our skincare routine from time to time."

-Your skin is your first defense against harsh conditions.
-It protects you from the extreme weather, pollutants and pathogenic microorganisms.
-Due to the constant exposure to these external elements, your skin condition changes from time to time.
-In the winter months, your skin tends to be drier than throughout the rest of the year.
-In order to keep your skin looking fabulous and healthy all year round, you have to adjust your daily skincare routine according to the season and condition of your skin.
+Our skin is the first defense against harsh conditions.
+It protects us from the extreme weather, pollutants and pathogenic microorganisms.
+Due to the constant exposure to these external elements, our skin condition changes from time to time.
+In the winter months, our skin tends to be drier than throughout the rest of the year.
+In order to keep our skin looking fabulous and healthy all year round, we have to adjust our daily skincare routine according to the season and condition of our skin.

 Skincare Product Layering to Winter-Proof Your Skin

-You wear few layers of clothes to protect your body from the freezing temperatures during the winter season.
-For the same reason, your skin also needs few layers of skincare products to stay soft, supple and radiant throughout the winter.
-Skincare product layering strengthens the skin's defense against harsh, cold temperatures and protects your skin from premature ageing.
+We wear a few layers of clothes to protect our body from the cold winter temperatures.
+For the same reason, our skin needs a few layers of skincare products to stay soft, supple and radiant throughout the winter.
+Skincare product layering protects our skin from the drying and damaging effects of winter.

 Henry Tianus is a multi-award-winning Anti-Ageing Scientist based in London, UK.
 Henry Tianus has been listed as The Recognised Institute Practitioner at The Institute of Traditional Herbal Medicine and Aromatherapy (ITHMA), London (UK) since 2005.
 Henry Tianus's articles have been read by people in more than 100 countries with USA and UK at the top of the list.
 Join Henry Tianus eNewsletter to receive the latest health and wellbeing tips.